navadeepika2812/SQL_RETAIL_SALE_PROJECT/README.md

 ### 2. Data Cleaning
 - Identified and removed records with NULLs in critical fields
+- Checking for duplicates
+- Checking the datatypes
+- Checking for invalid values
+- Checking date & time fields

 ### 3. Data Exploration
 - Total number of transactions